-SIGNATURE(S) DATE
+SIGNATURE(S) DAT Έ

 NOTE: Please sign exactly as name appears on this Proxy.
 Joint owners should each sign.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
+When signing as attorney, executor, administrator, trustee, guardian or in another representative capacity, please give full title as such.
 Corporations and partnerships shall sign in full corporate or partnership name by authorized person.

-The signer hereby revokes all Proxies heretofore given by the signer at said meeting or any adjournment or postponement thereof.
+The signer hereby revokes all Proxies heretofore given by the signer with respect to said meeting or any adjournment or postponement thereof.